maxsolovev/vue-calendarrange/README.md

   /* override base border color */
   --day-base-color: green;

-  /* it will be override background and border colors if cursor hovers date */
+  /* it will override background and border colors if cursor hovers date */
   --day-hover-color: green;

-  /* overide background and border colors of selected start and end dates */
+  /* override background and border colors of selected start and end dates */
   --day-select-color: green;

   /* override background and border colors of a range between start and end dates */